Gi60s/swagger-response/README.md

 # swagger-response

-The [npm swagger package](https://www.npmjs.com/package/swagger) is an awesome tool for turning your swagger definition files into a working API, but one thing it does not do is help you to form the response.
+The [npm swagger package](https://www.npmjs.com/package/swagger) is an awesome tool for turning your swagger definition files into a working API that will validates responses when they are sent.
+One thing it does not do is help you to build the response before sending.

 This package provides a tool that makes it easy to build valid swagger responses that match your swagger definitions.